-Street Art is a phenomenon that has quickly taken over the world, it stops you in your tracks and makes you appreciate art in a unique way.
-Maser Street Art was recently we discovered and it is created by a famous Irish street artist, who goes by the nickname ‘Maser’.
+Street Art is a phenomenon that has quickly taken over the world.
+It stops you in your tracks and makes you appreciate art in a unique way.
+Maser Street Art was recently discovered, and it was created by a famous Irish street artist, who goes by the nickname ‘Maser’.
 He is renowned for his striking street designs that often evoke emotion and are thought-provoking, with strong messages for people to take away.

-Maser’s incredible ability to bring to life abstract art wherever he goes, whilst also captivating audiences is something truly special.
-He isn’t new to street art, in fact, he first began creating street art in his home city of Dublin back in 1995.
+Maser’s incredible ability to bring to life abstract art wherever he goes while also captivating audiences is something truly special.
+He isn’t new to street art; in fact, he first began creating street art in his home city of Dublin back in 1995.

-Keep reading to find out more on Maser and a look into some of his most talented work.
+Keep reading to learn more about Maser and look into some of his most talented work.

 Masers Passion for Street Art

-Maser studied Visual Communications at an art school in Dublin and after he had completed his course, he soon became one of the leading Irish street artists around, who focuses a lot on working in urban environments.
-You could probably say his time in art school helped him to create artwork with meaningful messages behind it, which is what Maser has become so famous for.
+Maser studied Visual Communications at an art school in Dublin.
+After he completed his course, he soon became one of the leading Irish street artists.
+He focuses a lot on working in urban environments.
+You could probably say his time in art school helped him create artwork with meaningful messages behind it, which is what Maser has become so famous for.

 Maser Street Art: Style and Influence

-Some of his earliest work such as ‘They Are Us Project’ (2010), whom he collaborated with Irish singer Damien Dempsey on, is said to be influenced by his love for typography, letterforms and sign painting.
-This project was created by Maser to help liven up some of Dublin’s most deprived areas, as well as being a fundraising exercise for the homeless community in the city.
+Some of his earliest work, such as ‘They Are Us Project’ (2010), on which he collaborated with Irish singer Damien Dempsey, is said to be influenced by his love for typography, letterforms, and sign painting.
+Maser created this project to help liven up some of Dublin’s most deprived areas and raise funds for the homeless community in the city.

-Back then it was a difficult time in Dublin, and both artists wanted to do something that would remind the people of Dublin, what a great city the place actually is.
-They brought some colour back into the Irish capital, through the captivating and bold street art that made people stop in their tracks.
+Back then, Dublin was experiencing a difficult time, and both artists wanted to do something that would remind the people of Dublin what a great city the place actually is.
+They brought some colour back into the Irish capital through captivating and bold street art that made people stop in their tracks.

 Maser Art Around the World

-Since he first began street art in Dublin 1995, his passion for the art form has provided him with the great opportunity to paint the walls around the world.
-Not only will you find his incredible art on the streets of Dublin but in places such as the UK, America, German, Belgium and Spain to name a few.
-Wherever in the world, he has travelled, Maser has left his mark through his art, firmly making him well known and admired within the art scene.
+Since he first began street art in Dublin in 1995, his passion for art has provided him with the excellent opportunity to paint walls worldwide.
+His incredible art can be found not only on the streets of Dublin but also in places such as the UK, America, Germany, Belgium, and Spain, to name a few.
+Wherever he has travelled, Maser has left his mark through his art, firmly making him well-known and admired within the art scene.

-He has also worked on many large scale mural displays and his collaborations with other artists like Damien Dempsy, Connor Harrington and Fintan Magee have helped him become a famous figure in the graffiti scene as well taking the contemporary art world by storm.
+He has also worked on many large-scale mural displays, and his collaborations with other artists like Damien Dempsy, Connor Harrington, and Fintan Magee have helped him become a famous figure in the graffiti scene and take the contemporary art world by storm.

 In 2014, Maser was one of eleven artists chosen to help create a film that would accompany the songs on Irish Rock Band U2’s studio album ‘Songs of Innocence’.
 (13th edition)